Best deal right now: Factor 50% off your first box Claim offer →

 I tracked my protein intake for three months using meal delivery services.
-Not as a diet experiment. as a “can I actually hit 150g/day without living at the gym or eating six chicken breasts” experiment.
+Not as a diet experiment, but as a “can I actually hit 150g/day without living at the gym or eating six chicken breasts” experiment.
 The answer: yes, but only if you pick the right service.

 Most meal kits give you 20-25g of protein per serving and call it a day.
 That’s not enough if you’re trying to build muscle, lose weight without losing muscle, or just stay full past 2 PM.
 The services on this list deliver 30-52g per meal.
 Big difference.